mono/Embeddinator-4000/docs/BestPracticesObjC.md

 ## Exceptions inside `init*`

-In .NET a constructor must either succeed and return a, _hopefully_ valid instance or throw an exception.
+In .NET a constructor must either succeed and return a (_hopefully_) valid instance or throw an exception.

-In contrast ObjC allows `init*` to return `nil` when an instance cannot be created.
+In contrast, ObjC allows `init*` to return `nil` when an instance cannot be created.
 This is a common, but not general, pattern used in many of Apple's frameworks.
 In some other cases an `assert` can happen (and kill the current process).

 The generator follow the same `return nil` pattern for generated `init*` methods.
-If a managed exception is thrown then it will be printed (using `NSLog`) and `nil` will be returned to the caller.
+If a managed exception is thrown, then it will be printed (using `NSLog`) and `nil` will be returned to the caller.